 How to write a letter of wishes

-If you’ve written a will, your will specialist may also suggest writing a letter of wishes to accompany it.
-In this article we’ll explain more about what a letter of wishes is, why you might want to write one, and how to get started.
+When you write a will, your will specialist may suggest writing a letter of wishes to accompany it.
+Here we explain more about what a letter of wishes is, why you might want to write one, and how to get started.

 What is a letter of wishes?